18F/handbook/_pages/18f/how-18f-works/research-guidelines.md

 ### What authorization and approvals do I need?

-**TTS User Research Participant Compensation Justification Checklist:** Each project team must document their need to compensate user research participants by creating a justification for user research [(template)](https://docs.google.com/document/d/15SxB0JCi-OvTD2lLokkuixb9sWuu1i2v-K8wGhPqcno/edit).
+**TTS User Research Participant Compensation Justification Checklist:** Each project team must document their need to compensate user research participants by creating a justification for user research [template](https://docs.google.com/document/d/15SxB0JCi-OvTD2lLokkuixb9sWuu1i2v-K8wGhPqcno/edit).
 Teams can use this [sample justification](https://docs.google.com/document/d/1dNxmqlvtTwFbVBnypsVqA4rU2aNS1oXA1k4tmWLSwUw/edit#heading=h.qgqf6gne4pg0) for reference.
 Teams do not need to submit this justification, but they must keep a copy in the [user research compensation justifications folder](https://drive.google.com/drive/folders/0AGmTTInlTCCQUk9PVA).

 The justification answers the following questions:
-Does this work directly advance GSA’s or the client’s statutory mission and objectives?
+- Does this work directly advance GSA’s or the client’s statutory mission and objectives?
-Does the benefit to the government outweigh the benefit to the individual?
+- Does the benefit to the government outweigh the benefit to the individual?
-Has the agency attempted to accomplish its goals through means other than paid user research?
+- Has the agency attempted to accomplish its goals through means other than paid user research?

-Interagency Agreement (IAA) Attachment B - User Research Compensation Authorization: Additionally, this approved attachment [(template)](https://docs.google.com/document/d/1ehb3W14_eEo8DdHjU0bCeyzG_t8I__7VyLV_cU4ZmQY)) must be part of your project’s IAA (if you have one).
+**Interagency Agreement (IAA) Attachment B - User Research Compensation Authorization:** Additionally, this approved attachment [template](https://docs.google.com/document/d/1ehb3W14_eEo8DdHjU0bCeyzG_t8I__7VyLV_cU4ZmQY)) must be part of your project’s IAA (if you have one).
 If it is not, work with your account manager to get it signed by an authorized official at the partner agency.

 The partner’s OGC will need to provide TTS a concurrence that “the benefit accruing to [the requesting agency] in obtaining this feedback outweighs the personal nature of this expense.
 [The requesting agency] has also determined that the feedback from this user research will directly advance the statutory mission and objectives of [the requesting agency]."